trueos/pcbsd/docs/preinstall.rst

 InfraRecorder
 ^^^^^^^^^^^^^^

-`InfraRecorder <http://infrarecorder.org/>`_ is an open source burning application for both CDs and DVDs.
-Once installed, open InfraRecorder and click on the
-"Write Image" button shown in Figure 2.5a.
+`The InfraRecorder utility <http://infrarecorder.org/>`_ is an open source burning application for both CDs and DVDs.
+Once installed, open InfraRecorder and click on the "Write Image" button shown in Figure 2.5a.

 **Figure 2.5a: Initial InfraRecorder Screen**